-A new study suggests that special care may be required when planning the vaccination schedule of horses with pituitary pars intermedia dysfunction (PPID, also known as Cushing’s syndrome).
+A study suggests that special care may be required when planning the vaccination schedule of horses with pituitary pars intermedia dysfunction (PPID, also known as Cushing’s syndrome).

 A dysfunction of the pituitary gland, PPID is common in horses over the age of 20.
 “Horses with PPID are more likely to be predisposed to life-threatening complications such as laminitis and secondary infections,” says Amanda Adams, PhD, assistant professor at the Gluck Equine Research Center at the University of Kentucky.
 “Changes in immune function may contribute to this increased susceptibility in PPID horses.”